w3c/cogai/chunks-and-rules.md

 ```
 * See [OPS5 User's Manual](https://apps.dtic.mil/dtic/tr/fulltext/u2/a106558.pdf), Charles Forgy, 1981

+*Comment:*

+OPS5 marks goals as being active or satisfied, allowing multiple active goals at any one time.
+In chunks rules are triggered when they match the current state of the buffers.
+Chunks can be queued to the buffers for deferred processing when current thread of rule execution ends.
+The queue helps the cognitive system to avoid losing track when several things happen close together in time, e.g. two alerts from the sensory system.
+A more flexible approach is to keep explicit track of tasks in a graph, and reason about when and how to handle them.

 #### N3

 Notation3 (N3) is a rule language for RDF that can be used to express rules based upon first order logic that operate over RDF triples.
 N3 supports quantifiers (@forAll and @forSome) and variables.